 Pro Tip: Don’t forget to explore the canals, lined with the historic mill buildings.
 It’s very reminiscent of the famous Speicherstadt area in Hamburg.

-How to get there: Take the train from York station to Saltaire (via Leeds) or book a hire car and enjoy a scenic drive through the Yorkshire Dales.
+How to get there: Take the train from York station to Saltaire (via Leeds).
+Alternatively, book a hire car and enjoy a scenic drive through the Yorkshire Dales.

 14. Fountains Abbey and Studley Royal Water Gardens